iterativv/NostalgiaForInfinity/README.md

 ### Command reference
 ```
-usage: ho_to_raw_codemod.py [-h] [--input INPUT_PATH] [--output OUTPUT_PATH]
+usage: ho_to_raw_codemod.py [-h] [--strategy STRATEGY] [--output OUTPUT_PATH]

 optional arguments:
   -h, --help            show this help message and exit
-  --input INPUT_PATH, -i INPUT_PATH
+  --strategy STRATEGY, -s STRATEGY
-                        Strategy path
+                        Name of the strategy
   --output OUTPUT_PATH, -o OUTPUT_PATH
                         Output of transformed file
 ```

-The script has a simple CLI, where it accepts two arguments, the input, which would be the strategy path and the output,  which is the path of the transformed file.
+The script has a simple CLI, where it accepts two arguments, the strategy name, and the output,  which is the path of the transformed file.
 E.g.

-`python codemods/ho_to_raw_codemod.py -i NostalgiaForInfinityNext.py -o NostalgiaForInfinityNext_Raw.py`
+`python codemods/ho_to_raw_codemod.py --strategy NostalgiaForInfinityNext --output NostalgiaForInfinityNext_Raw.py`